KaburaJ/Booking-App/README.md

                               color: Styles.bgColor,
                               fontWeight: FontWeight.w600)),
 ```
-* A container that has some padding, a rounded border, a solid color background, and a box shadow.
+A container that has some `padding`, a rounded border, a solid `color` background, and a `box shadow`.
 It also has a single child, which is a column widget containing a gap and a text widget.
 The text widget displays the string "193745" with a font size of 45 and a white color, and is given a font weight of "w600", which is a slightly bolder weight than the default.
 ```dart
                       Gap(
                         AppLayout.getHeight(20),